jwang6666/Info-201-Project-Team-Pineapple/README.md

 # Info-201-Project-Team-Pineapple
-Project Name: Factors Correlated to Violent Crimes in Seattle
+Project Name: **Factors Correlated to Violent Crimes in Seattle**

 Group Members: Chihyun, Patrick, Jiahui, Akhila

 Shinyapps.io Link:

 ## What Does Our Web Application Do?
+Our Project aims to provide a